vebjorn1997/dessert_shop/README.md

-# Dessert Shop Part 3
+# Dessert Shop Part 3 -- CS 1420 Version

 Read instructions carefully.
 Not following instructions will result in not getting the credit you want.